underyx/visawhen/README.md

 # [visawhen.com](https://visawhen.com)

-Data on US visa wait times at the National Visa Center and at US consulates.
+Data on US visa wait times at the National Visa Center and at US embassies/consulates.